pts/tinyveracrypt/README.txt

 For opening encrypted volumes, a Linux system with the dmsetup(8) tool is also needed, with root access (e.g. sudo).

+Q15.
+Does a VeraCrypt volume have an unencrypted UUID?
+""""""""""""""""""""""""""""""""""""""""""""""""""""""
+No, by design it's impossible to distinguish an encrypted VeraCrypt volume from random garbage without knowing the passphrase.

+However, tinyveracrypt can create a VeraCrypt encrypted volume with a fake LUKS header containing an unencrypted UUID (recognized by blkid in util-linux and Busybox):

+  $ ./tinyveracrypt.py init --fake-luks-uuid=random RAWDEVICE

+The LUKS (LUKS1) headers don't contain a volume label field, so it's not possible to specify one.

+The created VeraCrypt encrypted volume will not be a valid LUKS volume though, `cryptsetup open' won't be able to open it without a --veracrypt flag.

+Q16.
+How to open a VeraCrypt encrypted volume with cryptsetup?
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+Run this:

+  $ sudo cryptsetup open --type tcrypt --veracrypt RAWDEVICE DEVNAME

+The decrypted volume will be available as /dev/mapper/DEVNAME

+Q17.
+How to open a VeraCrypt encrypted volume with veracrypt-console?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+Run this:

+  $ sudo veracrypt-console --mount --text --keyfiles= --protect-hidden=no --pim=0 --filesystem=none RAWDEVICE

+If the volume was created by tinyveracrypt, alternatively run this fast
+method:

+  $ sudo veracrypt-console --mount --text --keyfiles= --protect-hidden=no --pim=0 --filesystem=none --hash=sha512 --encryption=aes RAWDEVICE

+The decrypted volume will be available as /dev/mapper/veracrypt1 (or 2 etc.).

 Some developer documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~